After reading and understanding this guide on beef grading, you will know more about beef than 90% of the people out there.

 The United States Department of Agriculture (or USDA), separates beef into eight different grades.
 The top five are sold to the consumer as cuts of beef, while the three lowest grades are typically only used for processed meats and canned meats.

-Quality beef is usually graded USDA CHOICE and USDA PRIME.
-The american system focuses on quality grades for tenderness, juiciness and flavor; and yield grades for the amount of usable lean meat on the carcass.
+The American system focuses on quality grades for tenderness, juiciness and flavor; and yield grades for the amount of usable lean meat on the carcass.

 Recently, USDA collaborated with the United States Meat Export Federation and Colorado State University to develop an educational video about the beef grading process.
 This video provides a comprehensive overview of the beef grading system – from farm to table.